JHR1986/johnhenryroche-ms4-youngirishartists/testing.md

 (including Artworks, Art Styles and Specials in the Navbar)
 1. Navigation bar:
-    - Repeat the verification steps completed for the Navbar on Home, About, Login and Register page.
+    - Repeat the verification steps completed for the Navbar on Home, About, Login and Register pages.
     - Confirm that the Navbar is identical on all html pages.

 2. Introduction Text: